-RQA Group are the leading providers of product recall advice and planning, product recall training and product recall simulations.
+RQA Group are the leading providers of product recall advice and planning, product recall training and product recall simulation, or mock recall, exercises.
 This is supported by our extensive experience in managing and advising on over 1000 actual product recall incidents across many industries, as well as supporting insurers and law firms.

 Product Recall Planning

 Our consultants will work with you to develop your product recall plan.
 Depending upon company size and structure, this will usually involve a specialist product recall consultant visiting your office or site to discuss the product recall planning process and then going through key elements of the product recall plan.
 If time is available, the consultant will start to prepare draft sections of the product recall plan during the day.
 Afterwards the RQA consultant will compile the information into a draft product recall plan for you to finalise.

 RQA will also carry out a desk top review of your existing product recall plans and provide a report highlighting recommendations for further development based upon best practice and RQA experience.